 The items in the scope of this statement are also subject to the annual audited disclosures in SSAP No. 26R—Bonds, paragraph 30.f.

+The financial statements shall disclose the reporting entity’s share of the cash pool by asset type (cash, cash equivalents, or short-term investments).

 For brevity, the remaining paragraphs of SSAP No. 2R have been omitted but will be renumbered accordingly.